Snake-RS/plugins-release/README.md

+SWIM ran this on 3 accounts for a little under 3 months(approx 2000 raids) two temps towards the end.
+However this is a commonly reported activity so would only recommend using on burner accounts.
+Works nicely if setup on a cloud VM and webhooked to discord.
+Only need to check once every 6 hours if using the auto leave/rejoin cc feature

 Additional requirements
-- iutils by illumine
+- iutils by illumine (illumineawake/illu-plugins)
 - "Chambers of Xeric" plugin Raid Layout Message Toggled ON

+V1.4
+Added Java webhook instead of external python file
+Modified reset to be on logout instead of login due to sometimes leaving cc immediately upon login

 V1.3
 Added 5h login timer handling